zio/zio-dynamodb/docs/reference/hi-level-api/index.md

   def querySome[A: Schema](
     tableName: String,
     limit: Int
-  ): DynamoDBQuery[A, (Chunk[A], LastEvaluatedKey)] =
+  ): DynamoDBQuery[A, (Chunk[A], LastEvaluatedKey)] = ???
 }
 ```

+Once we have constructed  a type safe query we can execute it.

-Methods that need a primary key expression take a `KeyConditionExpr.PrimaryKeyExpr[From]` as an argument, however rather than create one directly we can create one using a `ProjectionExpression` as a springboard.
+Methods that need a primary key expression take a `KeyConditionExpr.PrimaryKeyExpr[From]` as an argument, however
+rather than create one directly we can create one using a `ProjectionExpression` as a springboard

-TODO
-- Crud methods page
-- scan/query methods page
-- batching
-- mapping